akshaygupta96/akshaygupta96/README.md

 ## Welcome to my GitHub!

 Hi, I'm Akshay Gupta.
-I am a graduate from Carnegie Mellon University and the University of Wisconsin-Madison.
+I am a graduate of Carnegie Mellon University and the University of Wisconsin-Madison.
 Interested in Data Science and Product Development and Testing.
 Proficient in Python, R, and HTML

 🚀 Projects